ztsyed/spark-app/README.md

 # Spark Streaming Application with nats reader/writer

-Modified version of JavaNetworkWorkdCount example.
+Modified version of JavaNetworkWorkCount example.
+This app currently reads from `foo` channel and writes on `bar` channel.

 ### Requirements
 1. Java 1.8